BenSDuggan/IMFT/README.md

 ### Flight Tracking Criteria

+#### Ground status:

+Determine if an aircraft is on the ground or airborne

 * Airborn (easier to tell than on ground) if any of the criteria are met
     * Vertical speed > 1 m/s
     * Horizontal speed > 1 m/s